-Moreover, her inspiration comes from beauty, culture, social media, fashion, adversity, and societal issues.
-Her body of work focuses on representation and her goal is to showcase and praise the beauty of her people (i.e. the diversity in the African diaspora).
-Hope you enjoy her body of work thus far.
-Stay tuned for more.
+In addition to cowrie shells, Youveline also incorporates vibrant colors, patterns, textures, crystals, glitter, fabric, beads, and jewelry to personalize her artworks.
+Making her pieces one of a kind.
+In short, her inspiration comes from beauty, culture, social media, fashion, adversity, and societal issues.
+Her body of work focuses on representation and her goal is to showcase the beauty and diversity within the African Diaspora.